Ed Davey: Early life and career

-Edward Davey was born on 25 December 1965 in Mansfield, Nottinghamshire.
-His father John (1932 – March 1970), a solicitor, died when Davey was four years old in Mansfield General Hospital, three months after being diagnosed with cancer.
+Edward Davey was born on 25 December 1965 in Mansfield Woodhouse, Nottinghamshire.
+His father John (1932 – March 1970), a solicitor, died when Davey was four years old from cancer.
 His mother, Nina Davey (née Stanbrook), died 11 years later when Davey was 15, after which he was brought up by his maternal grandparents in the village of Eakring.
 Davey acted as a carer for his terminally ill mother before her death, and also cared for his grandmother.

 Davey was in both the 90th Nottingham Scout group and the 17th Nottingham Air Scout group.
 He sang in the local church choir, St John's.
 Like his two brothers, Davey received the Duke of Edinburgh's Gold Award, meeting Prince Philip on 2 March 1984 when the Prince visited his school, the private Nottingham High School, where Davey was head boy.
 He took A-levels in German, French and History.
 One of his two brothers attended Trent Polytechnic, becoming a solicitor.
 After leaving school, Davey attended Jesus College, Oxford, where he was awarded a first class BA degree in philosophy, politics and economics in 1988.
 He was JCR President.

 In 1989, he became an economics researcher for the Liberal Democrats, principally to Alan Beith, the party's then-Treasury spokesman, whilst studying at Birkbeck College, London, for a master's degree (MSc) in economics.
 He was closely involved in the development of Liberal Democrat policies such as an additional penny on income tax to fund education, and central bank independence, for the 1992 general election.
 From 1993 to 1997, he worked in business forecasting and market analysis for management consultancy firm Omega Partners.